lAxelPS/Chatbot_Python/README.md

 ## Instructions for use :

-First, upon running the main program, it'll be indicated that: "All files [that we were provided] have been converted into lowercase" and "For each file, all the punctuation characters have been removed".
+## Main Menu:

-Then, a menu will be displayed guiding the user to choose an option between 0 and 9.
+A menu will be displayed guiding the user to choose an option between 0 and 2.
-Enter a number to perform the corresponding action:
+Enter a number to perform the corresponding actions:

 0. Exit the program
+1. Access to Part I Functionalities
+2. Access to Chatbot Mode

+If the user enters a number other than those specified, it will display "Invalid choice.
+Please enter a number between 0 and 2".

+## Part I Functionalities (Option 1):

+If the user enters '1.', another menu will be displayed.
+The user then has to choose an option between 0 and 7.
+Enter a number to perform the corresponding actions:

+0. Return to the main menu
-1. Display the list of presidents
-2. Display their first names
+1. Display the list of presidents from the document corpus and their first names
-3. Indicate the unimportant words
+2. Display all the unimportant words
-4. Indicate the first 10 words with the highest TF-IDF scores
+3. Display the first 10 words with the highest TF-IDF scores
-5. Indicate the most repeated word (by a President that the user choose beforehand)
+4. Display the most repeated word by the President of your choice (Excepti the 'unimportant' words)
-6. Indicate which president(s) mention(s) 'nation'
-7. Indicate which president mentions the most 'nation'
+5. Display which president(s) mention(s) the word of your choice and among them which one mentions it the most
-8. Indicate the first president to talk about climate and/or ecology
+6. Display the first president to mention the word of your choice
-9. Indicate which word(s) all the president mention (Excepti the 'unimportant' words).
+7. Display which word(s) all the president mention (Excepti the 'unimportant' words)

+If the user enters a number apart from those asked, it will display "Invalid choice.
+Please enter a number between 0 and 7".

+## Chatbot Mode (Option 2):

+If the user enters '2.', the program will prompt the user to enter their question.
+After entering the question, the program will provide a proper answer.

 ## Dependencies to be installed :